helidon-io/helidon/docs/se/config/property-mapping.md

 `Value` Annotation

-To exclude a bean property from the config system bean processing annotate it with [`Transient`](/apidocs/io.helidon.config.objectmapping/io/helidon/config/objectmapping/Transient.html).
+To exclude a bean property from the config system bean processing annotate it with [`Transient`][transient].

 Here is an example using the `app` portion of the example configuration from the introduction.